-1. State Cup.
+2. State Cup.
 Eastern New York has two levels of the State Cup––the State Open Cup and the Challenge Cup––so every premier and travel team in Eastern New York has a chance to win a state championship.
 Both competitions try and schedule games against local opponents as much as possible.
-The finals of both will be played on May 30 and 31, 2020 at Stringham Park in LaGrange as that weekend will be a celebration of New York soccer.
+The finals of both will be played on June 5 and 6, 2021 as that weekend will be a celebration of New York soccer.

 4. TOPSoccer.
 This is a wonderful program for Children With Special Needs.
 Special Children playing soccer in an organized league actually started in Eastern New York back in 1978 when the Huntington Boys Club (HBC) and Massapequa Soccer Club separately started programs in an era when Special Children playing sports is not as accepted as it is today.
 Craig Ludin, who has Down’s Syndrome and has been playing for HBC since he was a young boy, received so many medals in the Special Olympics that he was inducted into the National Jewish Sports Hall of Fame a decade ago.
 Craig’s teammate John Cronin started a very successful local business, John’s Crazy Socks, with his father Mark.
-West Hempstead Chiefs volunteer Jessica Lee will be honored as the TOPSoccer Buddy of the Year this month in Baltimore.
+East Islip TOPSoccer volunteer Bella Pepe was recently honored as the East Region TOPSoccer Buddy of the Year.

 5. Futsal.
 Futsal is the only version of indoor soccer approved by FIFA, soccer’s world governing body.
 Many of Brazil’s best players ever such as Pelé, Zico, Socrates, Bebeto, Ronaldinho and Marta all played a version of this 5v5 developmental game as children.
 The surface, ball and rules together favor ball control in small spaces and futsal is increasingly cited in the discussion on how to improve player development.
-Eastern New York started a partnership with US Futsal this winter and both New York Futsal and the Long Island Futsal League play futsal under the Eastern New York umbrella.
+Both New York Futsal and the Long Island Futsal League play futsal under the Eastern York umbrella and both leagues are taking a break right now because of concerns about indoor transmission of the virus.

 6. Risk Management.
 To protect our players, Eastern New York conducts background checks on coaches and referees before they participate in our games.
 They must pass this background check every two years to continue to be involved in our competitions.
 Eastern New York also provides awareness education to coaches, communicating information regarding field and player safety.